The Expert’s Guide to the 14th Hole

 Clearly, this should make things simpler and quicker should you be unfortunate enough to put your ball into the penalty area, with more chance of a miraculous par save from the DZ!
 Even more reason to practice those 60 yard pitches.

-Or, you could be like Graham, whom we see here using the DZ to his full advantage after putting his first shot into the far trees and therefor OOB.
+Or, you could be like Graham, whom we see here using the DZ to his full advantage after putting his first shot into the penalty area.
 Here he has correctly dropped – from knee height – inside the DZ, and, as you can tell from the pained expression on his face, has now chunked it straight into the bunker.

 And no, those are not two white out of bounds markers, those are Graham’s legs!